OpenIndiana/oi-docs/docs/handbook/handbook.md

 -->

-### OpenIndiana Hipster Download Mirrors

 * [Primary Mirror](http://dlc.openindiana.org/isos/hipster)
 * [Vim.org Alternate Mirror](http://ftp.vim.org/os/openindiana.org/dlc/isos/hipster)
 * [Torrents](http://dlc.openindiana.org/torrents/)

 If you wish to purchase a ready made DVD or USB drive there is also [OSDISC.COM](https://www.osdisc.com/products/solaris/openindiana).

-### USB 3.0 Support

-* OpenIndiana Hipster does not yet support USB 3.0 devices.
-    * Therefore, at this time it is not possible to install the operating system from a USB 3.0 device.
-    * When attaching USB 2.0 devices to your system, please ensure they are *NOT* attached to a USB 3.0 port.

-### Creating bootable USB Flash Drives

-* Creating a bootable flash drive requires the use of a header file.
-* There are 2 unique USB header files (1G and 2G).
-* Please ensure you have selected the correct file.
-    * The 1G.header is only suitable for use with the text installer (Command line console).
-    * The 2G.header is only suitable for use with the live installer (Gnome desktop).
-    * The files are *NOT* interchangeable.

 ### Creating a bootable OpenIndiana DVD